-Building inspector: A person who has been designated, or appointed by the\Town Board, to fulfill the obligations of construction inspections within the Town of Genesee.
+Building Inspector: A person who has been designated, or appointed by the Town Board, to fulfill the obligations of construction inspections within the Town of Oconomowoc.

-Building, principal The main building on a lot, intended for primary use as permitted by the regulations of the district in which it is located.
+Building, principal: The main building on a lot, intended for primary use as permitted by the regulations of the district in which it is located.
 Any building intended to be used for human habitation shall constitute the principal building.
-Where the construction of the building constitutes one or more than one structure it shall be determined by the Building Inspector based upon the above-ground elements, if there is a separation between the above-ground elements so that they appear to be separate structures, the above ground elements shall be regulated as separate structures, and such separate structures may be restricted or prohibited as regulated herein.
+Where the construction of the building constitutes one or more than one structure it shall be determined by the Building Inspector based upon the above-ground elements, if there is a separation between the above-ground elements so that they appear to be separate structures may be restricted or prohibited as regulated herein.
 This shall be true even if the above ground elements are connected below ground, or by insubstantial means that do not dispel the above ground appearance of separate structures.
-Insubstantial means include, without limitation: unenclosed connections; connections that lack a roof or floor; connections that are not heated, ventilated or air conditioned in the manner of the main structure; connections that lack substantial structural elements that are present in the main structure; and connections that lack a foundation or footing.
+Insubstantial means include, without limitation: unenclosed connections; connections that lack a roof or floor; connections that are not heated, ventilated or air conditioned in the manner of the main structure; connections that lack a foundation or footing.

-Code: Means the Town of Genesee Zoning Code.
+Code: Means the Town of Oconomowoc Zoning Code.

 Community living arrangement: Any one of the following facilities (1) residential care centers for children and youth, as defined in s.
 48.02 (15d), Wis.
 Stats., operated by a child welfare agency licensed under s.
 48.60, Wis.
 Stats.; (2) group homes for children, as defined in s.
 48.02 (7), Wis.
 Stats.; and (3) community-based residential facilities, as defined in s.
 50.01 (I g), Wis.
 Stats.
 The term does not include adult family homes, as defined in s.
 50.01, Wis.
-Stats., day care centers, nursing homes, general hospitals, special hospitals, prisons, and/or jails
+Stats., day care centers, nursing homes, general hospitals, special hospitals, prisons, or jails.

-Composting facility: A place where vegetation (including food wastes) may be collected and composted.
+Composting facility: A place where vegetation (but not food wastes) may be collected and composted.
 The term includes the storage and manipulation of materials prior to, during, and following composting.